 After WWII coaxial cable became available as surplus and the amateur community adopted it's use in a big way because it could be buried, bent and close or on metallic objects.
 This made using feedline much easier and convenient.
-The negative feature of coax cable is the loss incurred primarily due to the dielectric material around the center conductor.
-Many of us to this day have chosen to ignore these losses and compromise our transmission systems.
-High loss is not a significant issue if the cable run is short.
-If the run is long, the losses can be significant.
-High quality (and expensive) coax is manufactured that boasts air dielectric in lieu of PTFE or foam.
-This type of coax is not flexible and therefore limited in application but is low loss but not feasible for the average amateur radio operator.
+The negative feature of coax cable is the loss incurred.
+Two kinds of losses are incured by all feedlines---matched (those listed in data sheets) and mis-matched losses (those caused by high swr).

 SWR Loss: In broadcasting we operate on one frequency and therefore can operate an antenna that presents a 50 ohm non-reactive load to the coax and thus an SWR of 1:1 or close to that.
-With this type of installation the feedline losses are those of the line only.
+With this type of installation the feedline losses are those of matched loss only.

 We who operate within the amateur radio community wish to operate on a wide range of frequencies and with limited resources wish to use one wire antenna.
-This is problematic if using coaxial cable.
-Some have suggested using some "magic" length of coax and maybe an impedance matching transformer between the antenna and feedline.
+This is problematic if using coaxial cable as the feedline.
+Some have suggested using some "magic" length of coax and maybe an impedance matching transformer between the antenna and feedline to acquire a low swr.
 This all is a compromise at best because the mis-match between the antenna and coax varies depending on the frequency of operation.
-Also, the longer the coax run (and higher the loss), the better the SWR "looks" which here again the operator is fooling himself /herself.
-So in reality, total feedline loss is the summation of specified feedline loss and SWR loss.
-The higher the SWR the higher the SWR Loss!
+So in reality, total feedline loss is a summation of specified feedline loss (matched loss) and SWR loss(mis-matched loss).
+The higher the SWR, the higher the total feedline loss will be!

-Moderately long coax runs can display loss as high as 3db even when properly terminated.
+Moderately long coax runs can display matched loss as high as 3db even when properly terminated.
 This means that with 100 watts from the transmitter 50 watts will be dilivered to the antenna.
-Most amateur transceivers can tolerate an SWR of 2:1 but any higher than this and the transceiver starts into fold-back to protect the output stage of the transmitter.
+Most amateur transceivers can tolerate an SWR of 2:1 but any higher than this and the transceiver starts into power fold-back to protect the output stage of the transmitter.
 By feeding a wire antenna with coax and operating on frequencies from 1.8 Mhz to 29 Mhz, the SWR can easily exceed 10:1.

-By adding the coax loss and SWR loss together, one can easily show a loss of 6db (that yields 25% of the power to the antenna).
+By adding the matched loss and SWR loss together, one can easily show a loss of 6db (that yields 25% of the power to the antenna).
 Also, this kind of loss means 75% of the power is being dissipated in your feedline system which means if you are running legal limit you are stressing your transmission system big time.

-Solution: Install very inexpensive ladder line which shows losses within a few tenths of a db!
-Feedline loss is low and high SWR losses are negligible!
+Solution: Install very inexpensive ladder line which shows losses within a few hundreths of a db!
+Matched loss is low and mis-mached losses are negligible!
 The antenna/feedline system is comprised of a random length wire antenna (not necessarily resonant) fed with ladder line directly.
-Because the transceiver uses an unbalanced (coaxial) output, a transitional box called an antenna tuner is required.
+Because the transceiver uses an unbalanced (coaxial) output, a transitional box called an antenna tuner is required (or balun if the radio has a built in ATU).
 The antenna tuner will need to feed a balanced feedline (ladder line) and the tuner may be located near the transceiver if the ladder line can be gracefully fed into the radio room.

 If the antenna is located a significant distance from the radio room and perhaps you wish to install the feedline under ground or attached to metallic supports, there is still a solution by using ladder line.
-You may use ladder line from the antenna feedpoint down to the antenna tuner mounted in a weather proof box below the antenna and from the tuner-coax back to the radio room.
-With this type of installation, one may also use an L-Network tuner to feed a single wire to the antenna (like a Windom or longwire).
-This system is also applicable to shunt feeding your tower with a slant wire.
+You may use ladder line from the antenna feedpoint down to the antenna tuning unit (ATU) mounted in a weather proof box below the antenna and from the ATU-coax back to the radio room.